You can add SEV-ES to an existing virtual machine to provide enhanced security to the guest operating system.

 - The virtual machine must be at hardware version 18 or later.

-- The virtual machine must have the Reserve all guest memory option enabled, otherwise power-on fails.
+- The virtual machine must have the Reserve all guest memory option checked, otherwise power-on fails.

 - PowerCLI 12.1.0 or later must be installed on a system with access to your environment.